 If you were in a car crash, Thompson Law can help.
 We will gather evidence and use the discovery process to prove fault and liability.

-Some of the documents we gather include:
+Some of the documents our Texas car accident lawyers gather include:

 Following your car crash, the documentation we gather will help us determine the appropriate value for damages like physical pain, lost earning capacity, property damage, medical expenses, and more.